 - 1 tsp baking powder

 - Preheat the oven to 350ºF and line a baking sheet with parchment paper.

-- Add the coconut oil to the dry ingredients.
-Combine and then stream in the 1 tbsp of maple syrup (if using a Kitchen Aid).
+- Add the coconut oil and flax egg to the dry ingredients.
+Mix together.
 The consistency of the cookie dough should be crumbly, yet can be packed tightly into a ball.
 If you find it too crumbly and it breaks apart when rolling out, add an additional tablespoon of melted coconut oil at a time.